Website Page

 Automated process discovery

-Automated process discovery techniques take as input an event log and produce an “as-is” model of the business process In Apromore, the discovered model can take the form of a process map or of a BPMN model.
+Automated process discovery techniques take as input an event log and produce an “as-is” model of the business process.
+In Apromore, the discovered model can take the form of a process map or of a BPMN model.

-process map (also called a dependency graph) shows the activities of the process and the transitions between consecutive activities, also known as “directly-follows relations” between activities.
+A process map (also called a dependency graph) shows the activities of the process and the transitions between consecutive activities, also known as “directly-follows relations” between activities.
 The activities (nodes) and the directly-follows relations may be annotated with frequency information.

-BPMN process model shows activities and flows (directly-follows relations) but it also shows different types of gateways, particularly exclusive gateways and parallel gateways.
+A BPMN process model shows activities and flows (directly-follows relations) but it also shows different types of gateways, particularly exclusive gateways and parallel gateways.
 This view allows us to better appreciate the decision points, rework loops and parallel branches of a process.

 Automated process discovery techniques also allow us to visualize the social network of a process, in other words, the workers who intervene in the process and the handoffs between these workers.